Areas of Treatment

 -

-Our self-care to ensure we are living aligned with our personal values, wants, needs, safety, connection and comfort
+Self-care consistency to align with personal values, wants, needs, safety, connection

 Fortunately, our attachment style isn't set in stone.
-It can change and evolve and is fully treatable.
-Through learning, we can develop more secure patterns and experience a Secure Sense of Self and Secure Attachment Style.
+It can change, evolve and is treatable.
+Through learning, we can develop more secure patterns and secure sense of self.

 Impacts All Areas of Our Lives